 Training and Validation

-In most learning algorithms, we use the training data both to estimate the recognizer and to evaluate the results.
-However, there is a FUNDAMENTAL RULE in machine learning:
+In most learning algorithms, we partition the training data in distinct sets in order to estimate the recognizer and to evaluate the results.
+A FUNDAMENTAL RULE in machine learning:

 NEVER LEARN AND TEST WITH THE SAME DATA !